piotrpdev/playlist-app/README.md

   git clone https://github.com/piotrpdev/songs-app
 ```

-Then you can do one of the following:
+Then you can do the following:

-- Run the `main.kt` file in your IDE
 - Run the `MainKt` or `MainKt (Debug)` run script in IntelliJ IDEA

 > Run with `-Dorg.slf4j.simpleLogger.defaultLogLevel=DEBUG` or `MainKt (Debug)` to see debug logs

+> Warning: If not running one of the provided scripts, you need to manually use the `--add-opens=java.base/java.util=ALL-UNNAMED` flag for XStream to work.

 ## Authors